 It was announced back in November 2017 that Mark Gordon Co. would be funding a feature film adaptation of this fantastic new musical.
 Even better, Hein and Sankoff will be adapting their work into a screenplay, and the very director that won a Tony award for his work on the stage production has signed on to helm the film version, too!

-Tickets for the West End premiere of this spectacular production go on sale this coming Monday (2nd July) and, trust us, you don’t want to miss this one!
+UPDATE: Tickets for the West End premiere of this spectacular production are on sale now and, trust us, you don’t want to miss this one!
+Get tickets here.